Free Online Financial Calculators

 Is your current interest rate on your house too high?
 Use this free tool to view today's best home loan refi rates from top lenders & estimate your savings at a lower APR (Annual Percentage Rate).

-Discount Points Savings Calculator
+Discount Points Savings Estimator

 Discount points are an upfront fee which homeowners can pay to access lower mortgage rates.
 This calculator helps you discover if you should consider paying points on your home loan & calculate how quickly the points will pay for themselves.